department-of-veterans-affairs/va.gov-team/products/information-architecture/research-and-analytics/2023-generative-logged-in-research/README.md

 ### Making My VA the logged in homepage

 This isn't something we're going to move forward with for now.
 My VA isn't ready to be the logged-in homepage today, and we have upcoming work on the site header that needs to happen before we make any big changes to the IA or authenticated navigation.
-Additionally, there is hesitation around removing access to the non-task content featured on the new homepage.
+Additionally, there is hesitation around removing access to the non-task content featured on the new homepage, such as the promo spot (currently PACT act) and VA News.

 Instead, we will focus on the second recommendation (see below).